mkrul/pet-registry/documentation.md

 - Remember that MUI Select options are rendered in a portal when dropdown is open

 ### Material-UI Select Testing Best Practices
+- When testing MUI Select components, target the native input element directly
-- Use native input with name attribute for MUI Select changes
+- Use querySelector to find the native input by name attribute
-- Trigger change events directly on native input element
+- Trigger change events on the native input instead of trying to interact with the portal
-- Skip complex UI interactions for better performance
-- Focus on testing state changes directly
+- Focus on testing the onChange handler behavior rather than the UI interactions
+- Keep tests simple by avoiding complex portal interactions
+- Use data-testid to find select containers reliably
+- When testing MUI Select changes, mock the event object structure exactly
+- Use simple event objects with just target.name and target.value
+- Call the handler directly instead of triggering DOM events
+- Match the component's expected event structure in assertions

 ### Key Testing Patterns
 - Find MUI Select's native input by name attribute